 Typically, you will be playing at a table with a field bet that pays double (2:1) when one of those seven numbers are rolled.
 With this configuration, the house advantage is 5.5%.

-While it may seem like a no-brainer to go for the field because seven numbers are winners and only four (5, 6, 7, and 8) are losers, this bet illustrates one of the most important things to keep in mind about craps — some numbers are more common than others, and you need to understand the number of ways each number can be made.
+It may seem like a no-brainer to go for the field because seven numbers are winners and only four (5, 6, 7, and 8) are losers.
+But this bet illustrates one of the most important things to keep in mind about craps — some numbers are more common than others.
+So you need to understand the number of ways each number can be made.
 Check out our dice probability table, below, to understand these odds.

 We suggest skipping this one-roll bet to avoid looking like a rookie at the tables.